 The Organization initially measures its financial assets and financial liabilities at fair value adjusted by, in the case of a financial instrument that will not be measured subsequently at fair value, the amount of transaction costs directly attributable to the instrument.
 This fair value amount is then deemed to be the amortized cost of the financial instrument.

-The Organization subsequently measures all its financial assets and financial liabilities at amortized cost.
+The Organization subsequently measures all its financial assets and financial liabilities at amortized cost, except for investments in equity instruments that are quoted in an active market, which are measured at fair value.

 (b) Impairment